Hellenic Vehicle Industry: History

 In 2000, Hellenic Vehicle Industry was partly privatised, when the Greek Mytilineos metal and engineering group acquired 43% and undertook the company management.
-The company faced severe financial problems due to reduced orders in 2009, after production (in cooperation with a number of Greek companies) of 140 Leopard 2 Hel main battle tanks under licence of Krauss-Maffei Wegmann (KMW), had been completed.
+The company faced severe financial problems due to reduced orders in 2009, after production, in cooperation with a number of Greek companies, of 140 Leopard 2 Hel main battle tanks under licence of Krauss-Maffei Wegmann (KMW), had been completed.
 The management of the company reverted to the Greek state in 2010.

 The Greek state petitioned to put Hellenic Vehicle Industry into receivership in January 2014.
 By 2015, the company was in the process of being dissolved.
 However, in April 2015 the dissolution had been frozen as the Greek government sought to find a private buyer for the company, citing its strategic importance to the Greek defence industrial base.

-In 2019, Greece government launched an international tender to sold the share of Hellenic Vehicle Industry.
+In 2019, Greece government launched an international tender to sell the share of Hellenic Vehicle Industry.
 In 2020, the sale of the company to an Israeli-interest consortium that comprising Plasan Sasa Ltd, Naska Industries – SK Group and Hellenic businessman Aristidis Glinis appears to have successfully concluded.
 According to sources, it was announced the Israeli consortium was deemed the highest bidder in the public tender for the sale of ELVO’s assets and Israeli consortium committed to invest between 95 and 135 million euros in ELVO over the next five years.

-The acquisition was completed on 14 February 2021 with Israeli consortium taken over control of production of ELVO vehicles, which Hellenic Armed Forces were interested.
+The acquisition was completed on 14 February 2021 with the Israeli consortium taken over control of the production of ELVO vehicles, which Hellenic Armed Forces were interested.
 They are considering to produce military vehicles and regular vehicles for Greece and later Europe, like ELVO Aletis which was a concept car in the 2010s.

+In 2025, SK Group acquired the entirety of the company.